alberehap/Project-ML/README.md

 --------------------------------------------------------------------------------------------------

-# Data Preprocessing – Diabetes Dataset
+# Classification Preprocessing– Diabetes Dataset

-## Data Preprocessing for Machine Learning Analysis
+## Data Preprocessing for Classification Analysis

 This notebook prepares the **Diabetes dataset** for supervised machine learning models.
 The preprocessing pipeline focuses on handling missing and invalid values, outlier treatment, feature scaling, class imbalance handling using SMOTE, and saving clean train/test datasets.
 Visualizations are included to validate data distributions and relationships.